Alpeshgarg/SDE_API_Round_WorkIndia/README.md

 ## Important Notes

-- Ensure that PostgreSQL is running before starting the application.
+- The application should run only after PostgreSQL is active.
-- Admin routes, like adding trains, require an API key.
+- Admin routes like the addition of trains need an API key.